gesteves/caniuse-slack/README.md

 2. Set up a Slack incoming webhook at https://slack.com/services/new/incoming-webhook.
 Copy the URL for the incoming webhook, you'll also need it later.

 3. Click this button to set up your Heroku app: [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
-If you'd rather do it manually, then just clone this repo, set up a Heroku app with Redis Cloud (the free level is more than enough for this), and deploy thie app there.
+If you'd rather do it manually, then just clone this repo, set up a Heroku app with Redis Cloud (the free level is more than enough for this), and deploy the app there.
 Make sure to set up the config variables in
 [.env.example](https://github.com/gesteves/caniuse-slack/blob/master/.env.example) in your Heroku app's settings screen.

 5. Point the outgoing webhook to https://[YOUR-HEROKU-APP].herokuapp.com